-Eggleston offers affordable conversion of hardcopy paper documents into easily stored, readily accessible industry standard digital images.
-We offer a range of options to accommodate an array of customer needs including medical offices, real estate companies, law firms, and public schools.
+Eggleston offers affordable conversion of hardcopy paper documents into easily stored, readily accessible industry standard digital images with a range of options to accommodate an array of customer needs including medical offices, real estate companies, law firms, and public schools.

-We have collaborated with DOMA Technologies for over 5 years to give customers immediate access to their records using secure cloud storage technology.
+We have strategic alliance with ScansAmerica to give customers immediate access to their records using secure cloud storage technology.
 We also offer secure internal-server storage with options for searchable PDFs and scheduled document exports.

 Entrust your document management strategy to Eggleston, and not only receive a necessary service done well, but you also enrich the community by helping persons with disabilities gain work experience and live fuller lives.

 - Secure Pickup – your boxes will be manifested and loaded onto our trucks.